jamesplease/router-comparison/README.md

 -------- | ----- | ----- | --------- | -------- | -----------
 ✔        | ✔     | ✔     | ✔         | ✔        | ✔

-A DSL is a domain specific language.
+DSL stands for "domain specific language.""
 If you haven't heard that term before, don't worry: it's a concept you may already be familiar with, even if you don't know the name.
-An example of a DSL are the templating languages we use to output HTML, like Handlebars, Underscore, or Angular templates.
+Example DSLs are the templating languages we use to output HTML, like Handlebars, Underscore, or Angular templates.

-These features are like mini programming languages that are designed to do one task.
+DSLs are like mini programming languages that are designed to do one task.

 In Routers, the DSL is the syntax you use to specify what sorts of URLs each route matches.
 For instance, `books/:bookId` is an example of a DSL, where the `:` designates the start of a dynamic